Schmidt & Schmidt offers the legalization of documents from Taiwan.

 Such an approach ensures that educational documents possess the necessary legal authority, allowing them to be recognized and used across various countries.
 While these are general procedures, the exact requirements may vary, so it is advisable to confirm the specific steps with the relevant authorities.

-Consular legalization of documents from Taiwan for use abroad
+Procurement of documents from Taiwan